St. Catherine University Online OTA Student Support

 - Preparation.
 Students take a 200 question practice exam given during Practice Models/Professional Issues II course (semester 3) and a seven-week study plan is developed based on results.

 - Coaching.
 Weekly group sessions with peers will help graduates stay on top of their study plan.
 Plus, graduates will meet one-on-one with their coach, a licensed OT practitioner, who can assist your progress.

 - Performance.
-We aim for a goal to have no less than 85% of participants successfully pass the NBCOT exam within 3 months of graduation
+We aim to have at least 85% of participants successfully pass the NBCOT exam within 3 months of graduation.

-We wouldn’t be in education if we didn’t want to see our students succeed after graduation.
-Our NBCOT Prep Coaching Program is just one example of this commitment.
-Another is our Career Development services.
-Whether you need help with your cover letter or resume, are looking for jobs or internships, want to improve your job or interviewing skills, or have questions about salary negotiation, our Career Development page will connect you with the resources you need.
-There are even resources for helping parents support their students.
+Whether you need help with your cover letter or resume, are looking for jobs or internships, want to improve your job or interviewing skills, or have questions about salary negotiation, our Career Development team will connect you with the resources you need.

 Additional Student Resources

 Whether you need to improve your writing skills or have a disability that requires special accommodations, our student support services can make all the difference in your learning experience.
 In fact, these services continue the personalized support you will have become accustomed to during the admissions process.

 - Disability resources: take advantage of an accessible, inclusive learning environment.
 We offer assistance to students who may need